aiven/devportal/docs/products/mysql/howto/connect-using-mysqlx-with-python.rst

      pip install mysql-connector-python

-* An Aiven account with a an Aivem for MySQL service running.
+* An Aiven account with a an Aiven for MySQL service running.

 * Set an environment variable ``PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python`` to avoid issues described on `Protocol buffers docs <https://developers.google.com/protocol-buffers/docs/news/2022-05-06>`_.
 If you are running Python from the command line, you can set this in your terminal: